saeta/CS-249A-Reimplementation-In-Scala/README.md

 Where am I?
 I have most of the basic machinery for the simulation.
 Problems that need to be addressed: creating the shipments, stats, tests!
 Anything else?
 Who knows...
 But right now, it's time for bed.

+### Better and Worse ###
+Each of the different implementations have different strengths and weaknesses.
+For example, in the Scala version, I fleshed out the abstract data types (such as Length, Time, Cost) in Scala, whereas they were not very fleshed out in the C++ implementation.
+The Scala version, however, does not have the string-based API required of the C++ implementation.